perriera/for_interfaces/db/mysql/CPP.md

               echo(ex);
        }

-- Since we just happen to have create a Linux console instance of our method why not give it a whirl:
+- Since we just happened to have created a Linux console instance of our method why not give it a whirl:

        it_test.sh